 Web design books made from dead trees, eh?
 Things from the past!
 Haven't you heard we've got that spangly new internet thing now?
-But when you've been glued to a screen all day, it can be great to sit back in a comfy chair, armed with a beverage of your choice and a fantastic web design book that can educate and illuminate.
+While you can find a whole world of information online, web design books show no signs of waning in popularity.
+When you've been glued to a screen all day, it can be great to sit back in a comfy chair with a fantastic web design book that can educate and illuminate.

 - Also read: 30 books every graphic designers should read